slaide/seafront/README.md

 The default protocol provides initial settings for channel configurations including default power levels, exposure times, and channel-filter mappings.
 This serves as the starting point that users customize through the web interface for their specific experiments.

+## browser configuration persistence

+The web interface automatically saves your current configuration to browser localStorage for persistence across page reloads.
+This includes:

+- Project information (name, plate name, cell line, comments)
+- Well selections and grid settings
+- Channel configurations (exposure times, power levels, etc.)
+- Theme preferences

+**Important notes:**
+- Browser storage is temporary and may be cleared by browser updates or cache clearing
+- For permanent storage, save your configuration as a named protocol using the "Store Config" button
+- When closing/refreshing the page, the browser will warn you if your current protocol has not been saved to the server (indicated by the unchecked "protocol saved?" status)

 # calibration

 the one major calibration step required to run this software properly is to calibrate the XY stage position. it requires a 384 well